tsileo/microblog.pub/docs/install.md

 Clone the repository, replace `you-domain.tld` by your own domain.

-Note that if you want to serve static assets via your reverse proxy (like nginx), clone it in a place where accessible by your reverse proxy user.
+Note that if you want to serve static assets via your reverse proxy (like nginx), clone it in a place where it is accessible by your reverse proxy user.

 ```bash
 git clone https://git.sr.ht/~tsileo/microblog.pub your-domain.tld